 Fibromyalgia patients are routinely and unjustly labeled as attention seekers, opioid addicts, or just plain lazy people.
 Despite the various research studies proving the validity of fibromyalgia, there is still speculation as to the ‘realness’ of this vastly misunderstood diagnosis.
-Even medical providers are guilty having this idea of their patients living with fibromyalgia and chronic pain.
+Even medical providers are guilty of having this idea of their patients living with fibromyalgia and chronic pain.

 Sick Again